-Short Titl le: A mend Firearm Laws.
-(Public)
+Short Title: Amend Firearm Laws.

-Sponsors :

-Referred to:

-April 6, 2015

-eral Ass SEC A BILL TO BE ENTITLED MEND VARIOUS FIREARM LAWS. embly of North Carolina enacts: FION 1.(a) G.S.
-14-269(b) reads as rewritten: prohibition shall not apply to the following persons:

-(0)

-(4a) Any person who is a district attorney, an assistant investigator employed by the office of a district concealed handgun permit issued in accordance.
-Chapter or considered valid under G.S.
-14-415.24; shall not carry a concealed weapon at any time while consuming alcohol or an unlawful controlled substant an unlawful controlled substance remains in the pattorney, assistant district attorney, or investigator is a locked compartment when the weapon is not on attorney, assistant district attorney, or Notwithstanding the provisions of this subsection carry a concealed weapon while in a courtroom; attorney and who has a with Article 54B of this; provided that the person le in a courtroom or while stance or while alcohol or person's body.
-The district shall secure the weapon in the person of the district investigator; investigator.

-(7) A person employed by the Department of Public designated in writing by the Secretary of the concealed handgun permit issued in accordance Chapter or considered valid under G.S.
-14-415.24 possession written proof of the designation be Department, provided that the person shall not carrany time while consuming alcohol or an unlawful while alcohol or an unlawful controlled substance body.
-Department, who has a with Article 54B of this 4, and has in the person's by the Secretary of the rry a concealed weapon at all controlled substance or

-(8) Any person who is an administrative law judge dechapter 7A of the General Statutes and who has a consistency issued in accordance with Article 54B of this Chapter G.S.
-14-415.24, provided that the person shape weapon at any time while consuming alcohol or concealed handgun permit apter or considered valid hall not carry a concealed

-substance or while alcohol or an unlawful controlled substance remains in the person's body."
+Sponsors Sponsors: Referred to: April 6, 2015 1 A BILL TO BE ENTITLED 2 AN ACT TO AM MEND VARIOUS FIREARM LAWS.
+3 The Gene eral Ass embly of North Carolina enacts: 4 SECT FION 1.(a) G.S.
+14-269(b) reads as rewritten: 5 "(b) This p prohibition shall not apply to the following persons: 6 7 (4a) Any person who is a district attorney, an assistant district attorney, or an 8 (+α) investigator employed by the office of a district attorney and who has a 9 concealed handgun permit issued in accordance with Article 54B of this 10 Chapter or considered valid under G.S.
+14-415.24; provided that the person 11 shall not carry a concealed weapon at any time while in a courtroom or while 12 consuming alcohol or an unlawful controlled substance or while alcohol or 13 an unlawful controlled substance remains in the person's body.
+The district 14 attorney, assistant district attorney, or investigator shall secure the weapon in 15 a locked compartment when the weapon is not on the person of the district 16 attorney, assistant district attorney, or investigator; investigator.
+17 Notwithstanding the provisions of this subsection, a district attorney may 18 carry a concealed weapon while in a courtroom; 19 ··· A manage amplement by the Department of Public Cofety who has been 20 21 (7) A person employed by the Department of Public Safety who has been designated in writing by the Secretary of the Department, who has a 22 concealed handgun permit issued in accordance with Article 54B of this 23 Chapter or considered valid under G.S.
+14-415.24, and has in the person's 24 possession written proof of the designation by the Secretary of the 25 Department, provided that the person shall not carry a concealed weapon at 26 any time while consuming alcohol or an unlawful controlled substance or 27 while alcohol or an unlawful controlled substance remains in the person's 28 body.
+29 (8) Any person who is an administrative law judge described in Article 60 of 30 Chapter 7A of the General Statutes and who has a concealed handgun permit 31 issued in accordance with Article 54B of this Chapter or considered valid under G.S.
+14-415.24, provided that the person shall not carry a concealed weapon at any time while consuming alcohol or an unlawful controlled substance or while alcohol or an unlawful controlled substance remains in the person's body."